List of EastEnders characters introduced in 2001: Viv Slater

 Vivienne "Viv" Slater (née Harris) is the late wife of Charlie Slater (Derek Martin), portrayed by Debi Gibson.
 Viv first appears in her daughter Kat Slater's (Jessie Wallace) flashbacks in a near-death sequence when Kat attempts suicide in late 2001.
 Additionally, Laura Curnick portrays Viv in another flashback on 25 December 2018 and Natasya Rush portrayed her as a child in the spin-off episode EastEnders: Pat and Mo.
+She later appeared played by Scarlett Brookes in video footage in October 2025.

 Viv's parents are Mo Harris (Laila Morse) and Stuart Mullins, and is the result of a one-night stand; she is brought up by Mo and stepfather Jimmy Harris (Alex King), with little contact with her father.
 After leaving school at 15, Viv meets Charlie Slater at a dance.
 They began dating and get engaged.
 After losing her virginity to Charlie, Viv becomes pregnant at 16.
 Mo, believing Charlie will not want to marry her, tries to force her to have an abortion; however, Charlie proves supportive and Viv gives birth to daughter Lynne (Elaine Lordan).
 Charlie and Viv marry and Viv goes on to have three more daughters: Kat, Belinda (Leanne Lakey/Carli Norris), and Little Mo (Kacey Ainsworth).
 As the girls are growing up, Viv becomes a hard, bitter, cold woman.
 With the death of her stepfather Jimmy, she has no fatherly guidance and resents the fact that she has no sons.
 She favours her oldest daughter Lynne, whilst Kat, Belinda, and Little Mo all vie for Charlie's attention, making Viv feel second-best to her daughters.

 When Viv catches 13-year-old daughter Kat trying to run away, it emerges that Kat was raped by her uncle Harry (Michael Elphick) and is pregnant.
 When Kat says Harry raped her, Viv pretends not to believe her, then secretly orders Harry to leave and he flees to Spain.
 She then sends Belinda and Little Mo to live with Charlie's sister, Violet, to hide Kat's pregnancy.
 When Kat's daughter Zoe (Michelle Ryan) is born, Viv decides to raise Zoe as her and Charlie's youngest daughter.
 Viv dotes on Zoe but continues to treat her own daughters with contempt; although they loyally stick by her, they come to resent her harsh discipline.
 Eventually, Viv suffers a stroke and is nursed mostly by Charlie and Little Mo.
 She manages to make amends with all of her daughters before she dies at the age of 48.

 In May 2015, it is revealed that Zoe is a twin and Viv had Kat's son adopted.
 Kat learns the truth: as Kat had passed out during Zoe's birth, Kat did not know about her son.
 Viv decided they could not pass off both being hers and she called for Mo to help.
 She did not tell Kat and only took Zoe so the boy did not become like his father, Harry.